Unifies/E-commerce-Cart-Product-Page/src/markdown/Lessons.md

     }}

 11. Toggle the display of an element, such as the menu onClick of another element such as the Menu Bars.
-    Assign an id [eg: mobileMenu] to the parent container of the mobile menu, then define a function [toggleMobileMenu] to toggle the menu's display: const toggleMobileMenu = () => {
+    Assign an id [eg: mobileMenu] to the parent container of the element you want to toggle it's display, then define a function [eg: toggleDisplay] to toggle the element's display: const toggleMobileMenu = () => {
     const mobileMenu = document.getElementById("mobileMenu");